sondrelg/Boersmelding---Notis/README.md

 ### Before running
 Before running, any user will need to:
-- Enter e-mail account details in lines 61-62 for e-mail functionality.
+- Input account details in lines 61-62 for e-mail functionality.
+For example: <email> = "example@gmail.com", <password> = "mypassword".
-- Hard code stock tickers in line 73.
+- Input stock tickers in line 73.
+For example: "['STL','TEL','AXA','NAS']

 ### Notes
 While the script is configured to monitor the hard-coded Norwegian stocks defined in the script, some simple optionalities have been added for ease of use: